 AND at least ONE of the following:

-have been in Australia for at least 104 weeks in 1 period, or in a number of periods, and during all the time spent in Australia, have been an Australian resident, OR This topic
+have been in Australia for a period (or number of periods) totalling at least 104 weeks, and throughout the period (or periods) have been an Australian resident, ORThis topic

-became a lone parent while an Australian resident, OR This topic
+have become a single principal carer while an Australian resident, ORThis topic

 Act reference: SSAct section 7(2) An Australian resident is a person who …, section 7(6) A person has a qualifying residence exemption …, section 7(6AA) A person also has a qualifying residence exemption …, section 500(1) Qualification for PP - see (b), (c) and (d), section 23(1)-'lone parent'